bonitasoft/bonita-doc/md/live-update.md

 # Live update

 ::: info
-**Note:** For Entreprise, Performance and Efficiency editions only.
+**Note:** For Enterprise, Performance and Efficiency editions only.
 :::

 This page explains how to update live process definition information.
 You need to be logged in with the Administrator profile.